r0mankon/pixearch/README.md

 ## This project is not open sourced yet.
 This repository is for bug tracking only.

-### Feel free to create an issue in the issues tab

-## Known Issues

-- Can't press back to close the dialog
-- Small search field in mobile device
-- Double drawer in desktop mode

 ## TO-DO

 - [x] Add more options
-- [ ] Fix bugs
+- [x] Fix bugs
-- [ ] Implement routing for dialog
+- [x] Implement routing for dialog
-- [ ] Probably move the side drawer in top dropdown style
+- [x] Probably move the side drawer in top dropdown style